-- 1 pumpkin (or similar winter squash) of about 5 pounds / 2.25 kilos
+- 1 5 pound pumpkin (or similar winter squash)

 Cut the stem off of the pumpkin.
 Cut the pumpkin in half and scrape out the seeds and stringy parts, saving seeds to make pepitas, if you like.
 Leaving the rind on, cut each piece in half lengthwise again and again until you have 8-10 long strips of pumpkin.
 Leave pumpkin in strips or cut it into smaller pieces.